 Recently, I had the honor of hosting a webinar together with IHS Markit analyst Vlad Galabov on the topic of reconfigurable computing.
-If you have not had a chance to watch it, then it is still available here:

 The webinar rose a number of thought provoking issues, but one in particular was the demise of Moore’s law.
 When you stop to think about it, the entire IT industry is driven by the premise that Moore’s law will continue to provide double the number of transistors per square inch every 18 months and thereby help us to keep up with the relentless growth in data to be processed.
 What happens when this is no longer true?